medic/cht-docs/content/en/apps/guides/data/analytics/production.md

   core/overview/cht-sync
 ---

-We recommend running cht-sync in production using Kubernetes.
-This guide will walk you through setting up a production deployment of [CHT Sync](https://github.com/medic/cht-sync) with the CHT using Kubernetes.
+We recommend running [CHT Sync](https://github.com/medic/cht-sync) in production using Kubernetes.
+This guide will walk you through setting up a production deployment of CHT Sync with the CHT using Kubernetes.

-## Pre-requisites:
+## Prerequisites:
 - A Kubernetes cluster: You can use a managed Kubernetes service like Google Kubernetes Engine (GKE), Amazon Elastic Kubernetes Service (EKS), or Azure Kubernetes Service (AKS), or you can set up a cluster using a tool like Minikube.
 - kubectl: The Kubernetes command-line tool.
 You can install it using the [kubectl installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) instructions.
 - Helm: The Kubernetes package manager.
 You can install it using the [helm installation guide](https://helm.sh/docs/intro/install/).